Carcans

 Carcans is one of the 14 members of the Community of Communes of Médoc Atlantique.

 Geography

 Location

 Situated about 50 km of Bordeaux, Médoc, Carcans is a seaside resort between the Atlantic Ocean and the Hourtin-Carcans Lake.

 Places

-It includes 5 hubs : Carcans, the administrative centre (in the town's same name); Pouch ([puʃ]), situated between forest and marsh; Maubuisson ([mobɥisɔ̃]), the tour resort created 1960–1970; Bombannes ([bɔ̃ban]), a sport area near the lake; Carcans-Plage ([kaʁkɑ̃ plaʒ]), the seaside resort on the border of the ocean.
+It includes 5 settlements : Carcans, the administrative centre (in the town's same name); Pouch ([puʃ]), situated between forest and marsh; Maubuisson ([mobɥisɔ̃]), the tour resort created 1960–1970; Bombannes ([bɔ̃ban]), a sport area near the lake; Carcans-Plage ([kaʁkɑ̃ plaʒ]), the seaside resort on the border of the ocean.